Release Date(s)2005 (February 7, 2017)

 - Extras Grade: A

-After The Lord of the Rings trilogy garnered Peter Jackson as one of today’s biggest and most successful filmmakers with a string of awards behind him, he soon set out to remake his all-time favorite film: the incomparable King Kong from 1933.
+Soon after The Lord of the Rings trilogy garnered Peter Jackson a reputation as one of today’s biggest and most successful directors, with a string of award wins, he set out to remake his all-time favorite film: the incomparable King Kong (1933).
 Almost 72 years after that legendary stop-motion fantasy film touched audiences all over the world, Jackson’s 2005 remake stormed the box office and brought in a sizable profit, making double its budget back in the U.S. alone.
 However, the film wasn’t without its criticisms and it left a minority of audience members feeling unfulfilled.
-Now, almost 12 years after its initial release (including a home video release of an extended version of the film), it returns in a new Ultimate Edition Blu-ray package.
+Now, some 12 years after its initial release (and following multiple home video editions on both DVD and Blu-ray), the film returns in a new Ultimate Edition Blu-ray package.

-The 2005 remake of King Kong has an interesting history behind its eventual production and release.
-After Jackson made The Frighteners for Universal in 1996, the studio was interested in doing another movie with him, offering him the chance to remake Creature from the Black Lagoon, which he turned down.
-He was, however, interested in remaking King Kong, which Universal also felt was worth pursuing.
+The 2005 remake of Kong has an interesting history.
+After he made The Frighteners for Universal in 1996, the studio was interested in doing another movie with Jackson and offered him the chance to remake Creature from the Black Lagoon.
+He turned this down, but was interested in remaking King Kong, which Universal also felt was worth pursuing.
 Soon thereafter, a script was written and pre-production was underway.
-Around that time, Universal was attempting to remake many of its other monster movie properties, most notably The Mummy with director Stephen Sommers.
-But when other big budget monster-type movies like Godzilla and Mighty Joe Young were coming down the pike from other studios, Universal suddenly got cold feet about Kong and pulled the plug on it.
-However, upon Jackson’s success with The Lord of the Rings, Universal soon resurrected Kong and put Peter Jackson back in the driver’s seat.
+Around that same time, Universal was attempting to remake many of its other monster movie properties too, most notably The Mummy with director Stephen Sommers.
+But with other big budget monster remakes (like Godzilla and Mighty Joe Young) in the works from other studios, Universal suddenly got cold feet about Kong and pulled the plug on it.
+With the success of Lord of the Rings, however, the studio resurrected the project and put Jackson back in the driver’s seat.

 The Blu-ray presentation of King Kong in both its theatrical and extended forms is superb.
 It’s exactly the same previous Blu-ray, now bundled up with other discs to make a complete package.
 That said, the presentation is soaking in fine detail, looking very natural with very even and subtle grain levels throughout, amazing color reproduction and skin tones, inky black levels with strong shadow detailing, perfect brightness and contrast levels, and no obvious signs of digital enhancement or manipulation.
 There’s also no visible print damage of any kind on display.
 The same praise goes for the audio presentation, which comes in three options: English 5.1 DTS-HD and Spanish & French 5.1 DTS Digital Surround.
 The 5.1 presentation is amazing, with strong dynamics, aggressive speaker-to-speaker activity, extremely deep low end activity, fully-enveloping ambience, powerful score reproduction, and crystal-clear dialogue.
 I can’t say enough nice things about the A/V presentation of King Kong.
 It’s a perfect presentation for the format that has left me with nothing to complain about whatsoever.
 Subtitles options are also available in English SDH, Spanish, and French for those who might need them.